udugama/ctm-test/README.md

 ## Endponts

-* POST /creditcard/verify - create a Pet with the given payload.
+* POST /creditcard/verify - calidate credit card numbers and the sample paylload can be found under API Test section in this document.

 ## Payload Validations

-For the endpoing request and response payload validations `vlc`  `json schema` validation tool have been used. any violation of these rules will return 422 error response from the api;
+For the endpoing request and response payload validations `vlc`  `json schema` validation tool have been used. any violation of these json schemas for request and response will return 422 error response from the api.
+Json schemas documents can be refered  from `src/schema` folder in the repository.

 ## Seting Up the project